AndreRudolph/impulsephp-doc/docs/component_contexts.md

 Since each bundle (app is also considered as bundle in this context) can registers it's own components, the following question might raise up: If the app (or any other bundle) provides a custom implementation of a button (same class name as the standard button), how can the Impulse framework distinguish between the app's button and the impulse's button?
 The answer in short is contexts.

 Let's consider you have your own implementation of a button and the classes is placed in App/UI/Components.
-There are three ways to use buttons now
+You can use buttons now in three different ways.

 <div>
   <div class="code-header">